 What is there to see at Westminster Abbey?

-Since 1066, Westminster Abbey has been the site of coronation for all English and British monarchs.
-Star attractions include the ancient Coronation Chair, which is found in St George’s Chapel and features some cheeky graffiti from 18th and 19th century visitors to the Abbey.
+Westminster Abbey has been the site of coronation for all British monarchs since 1066 and is home to the ancient Coronation Chair, which is found in St George’s Chapel.

-You’ll also find 30 kings and queens buried at the Abbey.
-Go on a history trail and discover monarchs including Edward the Confessor, Richard II, Elizabeth I, Mary Queen of Scots and more royal tombs found within the abbey.
+It is also the final resting place of 30 kings and queens with memorials to Edward the Confessor, Richard II, Elizabeth I, Mary Queen of Scots and more royal tombs found within the abbey.

 Where is Westminster Abbey?